NOAA-OWP/ngen/test/README.md

 #### Keep Unit Test Assertions to a Minimum

 For unit tests, try to keep the number of assertions (and perhaps comparisons in general) to a minimum, to help isolate individual aspect of behavior being tested.

-## Adding Tests to CMake Builds

-Tests should be added to the CMake build using [/test/CMakeLists.txt](./CMakeLists.txt).
-To do this, ensure the test file is added to the appropriate calls of the `add_automated_test()` or `add_automated_test_w_mock` macro.

-In particular, the macro invocation creating either the `test_unit` or the `test_integration` executable should be updated to also have this file, depending on whether it is a unit or integration test.
-Additionally, the line creating the `test_all` executable should have it added.

-Optionally, a individual test executable can also be added for the test/test file.